ligato/docs/docs/plugins/vpp-plugins.md

 response, err := client.Update(context.Background(), &configurator.UpdateRequest{Update: config, FullResync: true})
 ```

+---

 ### Routes

 The VPP routing table contains destination network prefixes, a corresponding next_hop IP address and the outbound interface.
 Routes are grouped in virtual routing and forwarding (VRF) tables, with a default table of index 0.

+**References**

+- [Routes proto][route-proto]
+- [Routes model][L3-models]

-The VPP [route model][route-model] explains the basic routing table fields (i.e. destination network, next_hop, etc.) as well as additional fields including weight and preference.
+The VPP routes proto explains the standard routing table fields such a destination network, next_hop IP address.
+Weight and preference fields are included to assist in path selection.

-The model also defines several route types:
+The proto defines several route types:

 - Intra-VRF route: forwarding is done by a lookup in the local VRF table.